f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 60%

 Consider the case where mirror traffic is intermingled over the in-band LAG with application traffic.
 Unless there is some sort of prioritization implemented, it’s possible that heartbeat and mirroring type traffic may be affected by saturation somewhere in the upstream switch or within the networking layer.
-The main disadvantage of this topology is HA VLAN disruption due to switch error.
-This can affect mirroring and heartbeat, whereas a dedicated HA interconnect between the VELOS chassis has no dpedencies on upstream switches or networking.
-The biggest concern is the Failover heartbeats from sod (udp port 1026).
+The main disadvantage of this topology is HA VLAN disruption due to an upstream switch error.
+This can affect mirroring and heartbeat, whereas a dedicated HA interconnect between the VELOS chassis has no dependencies on upstream switches or networking.
+The biggest concern is disrupting the Failover heartbeats from sod (udp port 1026) between the tenants.

-The right way to set this up is to configure HA heartbeats over the management interface as well as over the HA VLAN (K37361453).
-Unfortunately, this is harder than it seems for BIG-IP tenants that span multiple slots/blades in VELOS.
-You must make sure that each slot has an individual management address, and you must configure either management multicast (and make sure it works), or a mesh of unicast management addresses.
-Many customers overlook this step and if they fail to set this up properly, they would be unwittingly relying solely on the stability of their HA VLAN.
+The proper way to deploy, is to configure HA heartbeats over the management interface, as well as over the HA VLAN (K37361453).
+Unfortunately, this may be more difficult than it seems for BIG-IP tenants that span multiple slots/blades in VELOS.
+You must make sure that each slot has an individual management address, and you must also configure either management multicast (and make sure it works), or a mesh of unicast management addresses.
+Many customers overlook this step, and if it not setup properly, stability of the HA environment will rely solely on the stability of the HA VLAN.

-The example below shows a tenant configured on VELOS.
-For a single slot tenant (a tenant that only utilizes one slot/blade), you only need to configure the single Management IP address.
-If a VELOS tenant spans more than one blade then you must configure a separate cluster member IP address for each slot/blade that the tenant will run on.
+The example below shows a BIG-IP tenant configured on VELOS.
+For a single slot tenant (a tenant that only utilizes one slot/blade), you only need to configure the single management IP address.
+If a VELOS tenant spans more than one blade, then you must configure a separate cluster member IP address for each slot/blade that the tenant will run on.
 You cannot reuse these IP addresses within other tenants, they must have their own unique cluster member IP addresses if they span more than one blade.
+While spanning a tenant across blades may provide some level of local redundancy, it does require additional configuration and IP addressing, and may also cause additional strain on the control plane process (mcpd), as it will need to replicate between blades.
+These should be considered before finalizing a design for the tenants.

 .. image:: images/velos_high_availability/image21.png
   :align: center
   :scale: 60%

 The diagram below shows the configuration of multiple HA heartbeat paths.
-One is Multicast configured on the out-of-band network via the Management port on the VELOS system controllers, and the other is Unicast configured on the in-band network Self-IP on the tenant.
-As outlined in (K37361453), having both options defined is critical to HA working properly.
+One is **Multicast**, configured on the out-of-band network via the management port on the VELOS system controllers, and the other is **Unicast** configured on the in-band network Self-IP on the tenant.
+As outlined in (K37361453), having both options defined is critical in order to have tenant HA working properly.

 .. image:: images/velos_high_availability/image22.png
   :align: center
   :scale: 70%

-There is an alternative to configuring Multicast over the Management network, called Unicast Mesh, where each blade in the tenant is added configured as a Failover Unicast address, allowing each blade to exchange heartbeat message with all the blades of the peer tenant.
-As with Multicast, you must configure a separate cluster member IP address for each blade on which the tenant will run.
+There is an alternative to configuring the multicast option over the management network, called **Unicast Mesh**, where each blade in the tenant is added and configured as a **Failover Unicast Address**, allowing each blade to exchange heartbeat messages with all of the blades where the peer tenant is runnnig.
+As with the Multicast option, you must configure a separate cluster member IP address inside the tenant, for each blade that the tenant will run on.

 How Many Ports are Required for an HA Interconnect LAG?
 -------------------------------------------------------

-The number of ports required in a dedicated HA Interconnect may vary.
-Ideally you should have a minimum of two ports in a LAG with dedicated tagged VLANs for each tenant HA pair.
-Running configsync and mirroring over this interface is preferred if it has been enabled.
+The number of ports required in a dedicated HA Interconnect may vary based on perfromance and deployment options.
+Ideally, you should have a minimum of two ports within a LAG, with dedicated tagged VLANs for each tenant HA pair.
+Running config-sync and mirroring over this LAG interface is preferred if it has been enabled, because it is usually directly connected, has lower latency, and doesn't compete with in-band traffic.
 The two links in a LAG provide redundancy if one link should fail, and you can add more interfaces to the LAG for added resiliency.
-These links should be spread across additional blades for added redundancy.
+These links should be spread across additional blades when possible, for added redundancy.

-Generally, heartbeat traffic is not very bandwidth sensitive, but it can be sensitive to latency especially when mirroring is enabled.
-Mirroring will take up more bandwidth over the HA links, layer4 mirroring is less bandwidth intensive than layer7 mirroring.
-With layer4 mirroring there is one packet mirrored per connection, whereas layer7 mirroring is one mirrored connection per packet.
+Generally, heartbeat traffic is not very bandwidth sensitive, but it can be very sensitive to latency, especially when mirroring is enabled.
+Mirroring will take up more bandwidth over the HA links; layer4 mirroring is less bandwidth intensive than layer7 mirroring because it is sending less traffic to keep mirror state in sync.
+With layer4 mirroring, there is one packet mirrored **per connection**, whereas layer7 mirroring is one mirrored connection **per packet**.

-You should plan for enough bandwidth in the LAG if mirroring is enabled.
+You should plan to have adequate bandwidth in the LAG if mirroring is enabled.
 As mentioned above layer7 mirroring will generate lots of bandwidth as every packet has to be mirrored.
+Not every virtual server or application requires mirroring, it is reccomened you enable only where required.

-HA Groups should be properly configured within VELOS tenants to detect external failures.
-You need to configure an HA Group with sufficient weight on the correct operation of the main trunk to upstream switches.
-Without HA Groups (or less preferred VLAN Failsafe), the only requirement is to have heartbeat.
+Tenant failover triggers can be configured through the **HA Group** feature.
+This should be properly configured within VELOS tenants to detect external failures and trigger failover.
+You should configure an HA Group with sufficient weight on the correct operation of the main trunk/LAG to the upstream switches or optionally when the number of memers in a cluster is too low.
+Without HA Groups (or less preferred VLAN Failsafe), the only requirement keeping a device or virtual server active, is to have heartbeat.

-If you're setting up peer to peer connectivity, you're putting yourself in a position where a VELOS which loses its main traffic LAG will continue to heartbeat over the HA interface, and will continue to remain active.
-Make sure HA group setup is explicitly mentioned as a requirement if you setup peer to peer HA VLANs
+If you're setting up tenant to tenant connectivity, and don't have HA groups configured, you may end up with cases where failover is desired but not triggered.
+If a VELOS chassis partition loses its main traffic LAG, it will continue to heartbeat over the HA interface, and will continue to remain active.
+To avoid this, make sure the HA group setup is explicitly mentioned as a requirement if you setup peer to peer dedicated HA VLANs.